4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 - **Step 5:** Separate train and test datasets

-- **Step 6:** Encoding
+- **Step 6:** Encoding the target

 Label encode the target variable — This is done to transform Categorical data of string type in the data set into numerical values which the model can understand.

 - **Step 7:** Bag of words (vectorization)

 It is the process of converting sentence words into numerical feature vectors.
 It is useful as models require data to be in numeric format.
 So if the word is present in that particular sentence then we will put 1 otherwise 0.
 The most popular method is called TF-IDF.
 It stands for “Term Frequency — Inverse Document” Frequency.
-TF-IDF are word frequency scores that try to highlight words that are more interesting, e.g. frequent in a document but not across documents.We can also decide to remove stop words by adding a parameter called “stop_words” in “TFidfVectorizer”.
+TF-IDF are word frequency scores that try to highlight words that are more interesting, e.g. frequent in a document but not across documents.
+We can also decide to remove the stop words by adding a parameter called “stop_words” in “TFidfVectorizer”.

 - **Step 8:** Use the ML Algorithm to Predict the outcome